 To test the accuracy of each thermostat, we compared the displayed temperature with a lab-grade thermometer multiple times throughout our testing, and tracked the differences.
 The 7-Day Programmable was one of the most accurate models that we reviewed, averaging within a half of a degree or so of the control thermometer.

 This thermostat is a great value, offering good performance for a price significantly less than its competitors.
-This earned it our Best Buy award, and is definitely the model to get if you are on a budget.
+This is definitely one of the models to get if you are on a budget.

 — David Wise and Austin Palmer